 6. You've Won!

 This isn't always a Nigerian lottery scam.
 Sometimes you will receive emails or letters from seemingly official sweepstakes and lottery centers.
 These scammers will attempt to convince you that you have won a share of a prize.
-The objective in this scam is to get as much personal information from you as possible.
+The objective of this scam is to get as much personal information from you as possible.
 Ultimately, they will ask for your social security number in an attempt to steal your identity.

 How to Avoid This Scam

 - Did you even enter the contest they allege you won?
 If you haven't, then there is no way you could have won it.
-They do not pick people at random out of the US population to win prizes .
+They do not pick people at random out of the US population to win prizes.
 You would have had to have signed up.

 - You would have gotten an official mail from the company stating that you had won.
 A form asking for any additional information would be attached.
 Never give away your Social Security number.
-Do not share bank details, but ask that a check for any money you supposedly won be mailed to you instead.
+Do not share bank details, but request that a check for any money you supposedly won be mailed to you instead.

-- If you win Publishing Clearing House, or you win a car or other grand prize, the company will show up to your door and make a big event out of you winning.
+- If you win Publishing Clearing House, or you win a car or other grand prize, the company will show up at your door and make a big event out of you winning.
 It is how they show they are legit and have done as they say.

 7. Pyramid Scam

 What is a scam is when your job depends on getting more and more people involved.
 You join a company that sells something, you sign up and pay fees, then you are told to sign other people up and get "rewards" for that.
 Each year you have to pay to be able to sell accounts.
-The idea is to get people to sell for you so make money off of their work each month.
-But this is a pyramid scheme and it rarely goes well.
+The idea is to get people to sell for you to make money off of their work each month.
+But this is a pyramid scheme, and it rarely goes well.

 The people at the top might get 20% of everything from everyone for free.
 Then, if you get six people to sign up for $30 extra per month, you get 20% of those payments, meaning you are making $90 a month.
-No work required.
+No work is required.

-But when these companies stop growing, then people stop joining and others let their memberships go.
+But when these companies stop growing, then people stop joining, and others let their memberships go.
 The result is you lose any ability to make any money, and the people who can do so take their money and run.